-Nomura Group established the Nomura Founding Principles and Corporate Ethics Day in 2015.
-Commemorated annually, this day aims to remind all of our executive officers and employees of the lessons learned from the incident and to renew our determination to prevent similar incidents from recurring in the future and further improve public trust through various measures.
-We will strive to maintain a sound corporate culture through these initiatives.
-We have also further enhanced and reinforced our internal control framework, which includes measures to prevent insider trading and solicitation of unfair dealing, by ensuring that all of our executive officers and employees continually maintain the highest level of business ethics expected from professionals engaged in the capital markets.
+In addition, Nomura Group established the Nomura Founding Principles and Corporate Ethics Day in 2015.
+Commemorated annually, this day aims to remind all of our executive officers and employees of the lessons learned from the incident and to renew our determination to prevent similar incidents from recurring in the future and further improve public trust In this initiative, we strive to maintain a sound corporate culture through discussions on appropriate conduct, and will make further efforts to enable all of our executive officers and employee to act with high ethical standards as professionals engaged in capital markets.